Southwark: Post-medieval

 On 26 May 1676, ten years after the Great Fire of London, a great fire broke out, which continued for 17 hours before houses were blown up to create fire breaks.
 King Charles II and his brother, James, Duke of York, oversaw the effort.

 There was also a famous fair in Southwark which took place near the Church of St George the Martyr.
 William Hogarth depicted this fair in his engraving of Southwark Fair (1733).

 Southwark was also the location of several prisons, including those of the Crown or Prerogative Courts, the Marshalsea and King's Bench prisons, those of the local manors' courts, e.g., Borough Compter, The Clink and the Surrey county gaol originally housed at the White Lion Inn (also informally called the Borough Gaol) and eventually at Horsemonger Lane Gaol.

-One other local family is of note, the Harvards.
-John Harvard went to the local parish free school of St Saviour's and on to Cambridge University.
-He migrated to the Massachusetts Colony and left his library and the residue of his will to the new college there, named after him as its first benefactor.
-Harvard University maintains a link, having paid for a memorial chapel within Southwark Cathedral (his family's parish church), and where its UK-based alumni hold services.
-John Harvard's mother's house is in Stratford-upon-Avon.
+Another family of note was the Harvards.
+John Harvard attended the local parish free school of St Saviour's and later the University of Cambridge.
+He subsequently migrated to Massachusetts Bay Colony, then one of the Thirteen Colonies of British America, and left his library and a substantial donation in his will to a new college in Cambridge, Massachusetts, which was named Harvard University in his honor.
+Harvard University alumni donated to the establishment of a memorial chapel in Southwark Cathedral, his family's parish church, in his honor, where UK-based Harvard alumni hold services.
+The childhood residence of John Harvard and that of his mother is located in Stratford-upon-Avon.

 Urbanisation

-In 1836 the first railway in the London area was created, the London and Greenwich Railway, originally terminating at Spa Road and later extended west to London Bridge.
+In 1836, the first railway in the London area was created, the London and Greenwich Railway, originally terminating at Spa Road and later extended west to London Bridge.